 - Search string modification does not apply to custom search strings in taxonomies.

-The search input apples bananas pears will be interpreted as follows
+The search input apples bananas pears is interpreted as follows:

 |Option||Actual search expression|